mhm-ufz/mHM/INSTALL.md

 located near your city and when in doubt, choose the first one in the list.
 In the next step you can find all available packages provided by cygwin, set the view to "full".
-In the search panel you can filter the packages by the dependencies listed above (e.g., make).
+In the search panel you can filter the packages by the dependencies listed above (e.g. make).
 When you choose a version, the newest one is usually a good choice if not marked as experimental.

 *Note for UFZ members:* Install cygwin locally, do not choose a location on the